Anoopjot/Ceng319Assignment3/README.md

 # Spinner

 ## Introduction
-Spinner is used to dispaly the multiple options to the user from which the user can select only one option.
+A Spinner is a control/widget, used to display the multiple options to the user from which the user can select only one option.
 It is like a drop down menu with multiple values from which the end user can select only one value.
 In the default state, a spinner shows its currently selected value.
-Touching the spinner displays a dropdown menu with all other available values, from which a user can select a new one.
+Touching the spinner displays a dropdown menu with all other available values, from which a user can select a new one or in complicated sentense, we can say, When it is inactive, it displays a single value.
+When activated, it displays (drops down) a list of values, from which the user may select one.
+When the user selects a new value, the control reverts to its inactive state, displaying the selected value.It is often used in the design of graphical user interface.

 ## History